vcstuff/high-assurance-profile/openid4vc-high-assurance-interoperability-profile-1_0.md

 # Terminology

-This specification uses the terms "Holder", "Issuer", "Verifier", and "Verifiable Credential" as defined in [@!I-D.ietf-oauth-sd-jwt-vc].
+This specification uses the terms "Holder", "Issuer", "Verifier", "Wallet", and "Verifiable Credential" as defined in @!OIDF.OID4VCI] and [@!OIDF.OID4VP].

 # Scope